jcoreio/typescript-validators/README.md

 Complex type validators that generate TypeScript types for you.
 The validation errors are detailed.
 Adapted from the brilliant work in `flow-runtime`.

+# Deprecated

+I recreated this project as [`typed-validators`](https://github.com/jcoreio/typed-validators) and added Flow support!

+A few breaking changes to the API were necessary for Flow support, but they also made it easier to declare objects with optional properties.

 # Table of Contents

 <!-- toc -->